nickfargo/state/_includes/content/docs/concepts/attributes.md

 Transitions that target an `abstract` state are redirected to its `default` substate.
 If no substate is marked `default`, the transition is redirected to the abstract state’s first substate.
 If the redirection target is itself `abstract`, the redirection recurses until a concrete descendant is found.

 Each of the abstraction attributes is inherited from protostates, but not from superstates.
-States may override an inherited `abstract` attribute by applying the `concrete` attribute.
+States may override an `abstract` attribute by applying the `concrete` attribute.

 > [abstract](/api/#state--attributes--abstract)
 > [concrete](/api/#state--attributes--concrete)